 Your child's healthcare provider will examine the foot.
 He or she may touch the foot to see if your child has decreased feeling.
 He or she will check for any open breaks in the skin.
 He or she may check foot movement.
 Your child may also need any of the following tests:

 - MRI: This scan uses powerful magnets and a computer to take pictures of your child's foot.
 An MRI may show a fracture or other foot injuries.
 Your child may be given dye to help the pictures show up better.
-Tell the caregiver if your child has ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if your child has ever had an allergic reaction to contrast dye.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his body.

 - A bone scan may be used to check for a broken bone.
 Your child will be given a small, safe amount of radioactive dye in an IV.
 Pictures are then taken of his foot bones to look for fractures.

 How is a foot fracture treated?